Hands > Face > Space > Fresh Air

 For the latest coronavirus information and guidance from the Government and the NHS, please visit:

-All of the local authorities across Warwickshire have information and advice available about their services and how to contact them during the crisis:
+All of the local authorities across Warwickshire have information and advice available about their services and how to contact them:

 Support for those experiencing domestic abuse

 The orders to stay at home and isolate from family and friends are going to prove challenging for everyone.
 However, it may prove additionally challenging for people in violent and abusive relationships.
 People who have not previously been victims may also find themselves subject to domestic abuse.
 There is no excuse for domestic abuse and one incident is one too many.

 Domestic abuse is categorised by any incident or patterns of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality.
 This can encompass but is not limited to the following types of abuse: